-Andrew Cuomo’s top aide resigns
+Cuomo’s top aide resigns as governor faces harassment furor

 “I think the majority of us feel that the governor is not in a position to lead the state any longer, and that’s not a temporary position,” said Assembly member John McDonald, a Democrat whose district includes Albany.

-Glavin said it’s clear to Cuomo that people who “worked for him felt that he was invading their space and that it was unwanted.”

-“He doesn’t believe it was inappropriate,” Glavin said.
-“He has seen what these women have said, and he does feel badly about this.”

-Meanwhile, the state Assembly’s judiciary committee planned to meet Monday to discuss when to conclude its monthslong investigation into whether there are grounds to impeach Cuomo.
+The state Assembly’s judiciary committee planned to meet Monday to discuss when to conclude its monthslong investigation into whether there are grounds to impeach Cuomo.

 The investigation has focused on sexual harassment and misconduct, the administration’s past refusal to release how many nursing home residents died of COVID-19, the use of state resources for Cuomo‘s $5 million book deal and efforts to prioritize COVID-19 tests for the governor’s inner circle in spring 2020, when testing was scarce.